-The overhead of the tracing mechanism (which affects depth of instrumentation)
+- The overhead of the tracing mechanism (which affects depth of instrumentation)

-- The availability and reliability of performance counters
+- The availability and reliability of hardware event monitors

 - The availability of information regarding other tasks executing on the system

 - The quality of tests that exercise the code

 Cache partitioning is all about predictability, not performance.
-Your code may execute faster on average without cache partitioning, but it probably wouldn't be as predictable and could be quite sensitive to whatever executes in parallel.
+Your code may execute faster on average without cache partitioning, but it probably wouldn't be as predictable and could be quite sensitive to other software components executing in parallel.

 Cache partitioning aims to remove all the sensitivity to other tasks sharing the caches, thus making your task more predictable – but potentially at the expense of overall performance.
 In critical systems, predictability is of far greater importance than performance.

 Rapita’s solution for multicore timing analysis can be used to exercise cache partitioning mechanisms by analyzing any shared – and usually undocumented – structures internal to the caches.

 To analyze how a specific task is affected by contention on a specific resource, we need to be able to synchronize the execution of the task with the execution of RapiDaemons (the applications that generate contention on the resource).

-Usually, it is highly desirable to have RTOS/HV support for enabling user-level access to performance counters.
+Usually, it is highly desirable to have RTOS/HV support for enabling user-level access to hardware event monitors.
 Context switch information is also very valuable when performing multicore timing analysis.

 Yes.
 Our solution makes it easy to specify the core on which you run your tests, and the level of resource contention to apply from each other core in the system.